open-telemetry/opentelemetry.io/content/en/docs/languages/_index.md

 {{% telemetry-support-table " " %}}

-## API References
+## API references

-Special Interest Groups (SIGs) implementing the OpenTelemetry API & SDK in a specific language, als publish API references for developers.
+Special Interest Groups (SIGs) implementing the OpenTelemetry API and SDK in a specific language also publish API references for developers.
 The following references are available:

 {{% apidocs %}}

 {{% alert title="Tip" color="info" %}}

-Remember <https://opentelemetry.io/api-docs> to always have the list of available API references at hand.
+You can find a list of available API references at <https://opentelemetry.io/api-docs>.

 {{% /alert %}}